OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 ## General

-Coaches can use the Task course element to organize actions and submission tasks.
-Learners upload their submissions to the OpenOlat course and receive feedback or assessment from the teacher.
-Revisions can also be requested.
-Sample solutions can also be provided using this course element.
+Teachers can use the course element Assignment to organize **file submissions** and **submission assignments**.
+Learners upload their submissions to the OpenOlat course and receive feedback or an assessment from the teacher.
+Revisions can also be requested or sample solutions provided.

+The desired functionality of the course element "Task" can be configured by the author in the settings:

+* **Learning Path**: In the "Learning path" tab (or in the "Workflow" tab for conventional courses), you can define whether the task is mandatory or voluntary.
+Compulsory assignments must be completed and will be collected after the set deadline and handed over to the teacher for assessment.
+For voluntary tasks, the user can decide for themselves whether they want to work on them.
+Furthermore, voluntary tasks are _not_ collected after the deadline.
-The central configuration of the course element takes place in the first step in the tab "Workflow".
-Here you determine which of the following options you want to use:
+* **Workflow**: The central configuration of the course element takes place in the "Workflow" tab.
+You can then configure them further.

-* **Task Assignment**: assign tasks to course participants or groups.
+* **Task Assignment**: Assign tasks to course participants or groups.
 * **Submission**: Learners should have the opportunity to submit tasks.
 This is where course participants create their solutions or upload them.
 * **Review and Correction**: this is where course participants will find their tasks corrected as well as requests for revisions.
 * **Revision Period**: course participants upload their revised documents in this element.
 You as a coach can place multiple revision requests until the task is considered completed and the revision process closed.
+* **Assessment**: Score, Passed/Failed and feedback can be deposited here individually.
 * **Sample solution**: provide course participants with sample solutions of their tasks.
 You can either create them directly in OpenOlat or upload files.
-* **Assessment**: Score, Passed/Failed and feedback can be deposited here individually.

-In the tab "Learning path" (or in the tab "Workflow" for conventional courses) you can also define whether the task is mandatory or voluntary.
-Mandatory tasks have to be completed and will be collected after the set deadline and handed over to the coach for evaluation.
-In the case of optional tasks, the user can decide for himself if he wants to work on them.
-Furthermore, optional tasks are _not_ collected after the deadline.
+* **High Score**: Here you can set up the display of a winner's podium, histogram or a high score list.
+* **Reminders & To-dos**: You can use the reminder function to send reminders to course members in the form of an e-mail.
+To-dos are stored for course participants in the personal menu under "To-dos".

 !!! info "Note"